Chapter 17 — To the Caller

 They bound me tighter, ropes biting deep, and dragged me from the camp before dawn.
 The red-cloaked representative rode ahead, escorts close behind.
 The bandit leader handed me over without ceremony.
 Payment must have changed hands—I didn't see it, but I felt it in the way the camp watched me go.
 Relief in some faces.
 Resentment in others.

 Merlin came too, rope looped to a saddle, stumbling at my side.
-He was still weak, still not whole, but when a guard drifted too near he let out a rumble low in his chest, steady and dangerous.
+He was physically recovered now—his legs obeyed, his breath came steady, his eyes alert.
+But something still slept inside him, dormant.
+When a guard drifted too near he let out a rumble low in his chest, steady and dangerous.
 The men gave him distance, muttering, eyes flicking away whenever his gaze met theirs.
+They were right to fear him.
+They just didn't understand what they were afraid of.

 We marched for hours through thinning forest, the land rising into ridges of black stone.
 At last we came to a structure carved into the cliff itself.
 Vast arches cut from living rock, doorways tall as towers, smoke curling from vents.
 The air hummed faintly, as if the place itself breathed.